PAST2212/domainthreat/README.md

 - Implement PEP8 compliance

 ### Additional Information
 - Public source for newly registered domains (whoisds) is capped at 70,000 daily registrations.
-New Source [NRD project](https://github.com/xRuffKez/NRD) was added.
+- New Source [NRD project](https://github.com/xRuffKez/NRD) was added in Version 3.20.
+The provided 14-Day-Lists will be converted to a daily feed upon first download.
 - Thresholds for similarity modes can be adjusted to match specific needs.
 - Recommended Python version: >= 3.8 (Written in Python 3.10)
 - Some TLDs (e.g., ".de" domains) may not be consistently included in the public source.
 You can use [certthreat](https://github.com/PAST2212/certthreat) to bypass this issue.